-Direct Behavioral Specialist, Systematic Skill Building and/or Community Support services may be provided using remote technology in accordance with ODP policy.
+Teleservices are the delivery of direct services using remote technology.
+Direct Behavioral Specialist, Systematic Skill Building and/or Community Support services may be provided via teleservices in accordance with ODP policy.

-Participants must have an informed choice to receive direct services in-person or using remote technology.
-Delivery of direct services using remote technology may only occur when the service plan team determines that using remote technology is the most appropriate service delivery method to meet the participant's needs and goals.
+Participants must have an informed choice to receive direct services in-person or via teleservices.
+Teleservices only occur when the service plan team determines that using remote technology is the most appropriate service delivery method to meet the participant's needs (including health and safety needs) and goals.
 This determination must be based on consideration of all of the following:

-- Service delivery complies with the requirements in the service definition, ODP policies, and regulations. - Service delivery must be provided by means that allow for two-way communication with the participant.
-Providers can call participants over the phone as an incidental component of the service to check-in with participants as allowed in the service definition or in emergency circumstances when all other criteria are met. - The provider has explained to the participant and everyone else residing in the home the impact that service delivery will have on their privacy. - How this service delivery method enhances the participant's integration into the community. - The request to use remote technology to deliver services was initiated by a request from the participant and/or the family/representative when appropriate, and not the provider. - How the participant's needs for hands-on-support during service provision will be met. - The provider, in conjunction with the service plan team, has developed a back-up plan that will be implemented should there be a problem with the technology.
+- Service delivery complies with the requirements in the service definition, ODP policies, and regulations. - Teleservices must be provided by means that allow for live two-way communication with the participant; no recording of the interaction shall be captured.
+Live video or audio transmission is only allowable to persons designated by the participant and designated staff employed by the provider responsible for direct service delivery.
+Providers can call participants over the phone as an incidental component of teleservices to check-in with participants as allowed in the service definition or in emergency circumstances when all other criteria are met.
+Monitoring of devices is not allowable under teleservices. - The provider has explained to the participant and everyone else residing in the home the impact that teleservices will have on their privacy. - o The use of live video communication devices in bathrooms is prohibited as part of teleservices. - o It is allowable for staff to provide live audio prompts needed by the participant in bathrooms and bedrooms as part of teleservices.
+The participant must be alerted prior to the activation of any audio communication device unless the participant turns on the audio communication device themselves. - o Live real time video communication between the participant and a staff person as part of teleservices may only occur in a participant's bedroom when all of the following are met: - -The participant has chosen to receive teleservices in their bedroom due to a medical condition which makes it difficult or impossible for them to leave their bedroom to receive services in another room in the house or the participant would like privacy from others in the home (family, housemates, etc.) during the receipt of services; - -The participant turns the video communication device on and off themselves or requests assistance in turning the video communication device on and off; - -The participant does not share a bedroom with others; and - -Service delivery via video communication will not be performed as part of any activity during which privacy would generally be expected (while a participant is in a state of undress, during sexual activities, etc.). - o All live real time audio and video communication devices used to render teleservices in any part of the home or community must include indicators that let the participant know that the equipment is on and operating in audio or video mode. - How teleservices enhance the participant's integration into the community. - The request to use teleservices was initiated by a request from the participant and/or the family/representative when appropriate, and not the provider. - How the participant's needs for in-person support during service provision will be met. - The provider, in conjunction with the service plan team, has developed a back-up plan that will be implemented should there be a problem with the technology.